The Gallifrey Chronicles (Parkin novel)

 The Gallifrey Chronicles is a BBC Books original novel written by Lance Parkin and based on the long-running British science fiction television series Doctor Who.
 It was the last of the Eighth Doctor Adventures range and features the Eighth Doctor, Fitz Kreiner, and Trix MacMillan.
+This book, along with a few others in the series, was reprinted in 2011 and is available as an e-book.

 Plot

 The Eighth Doctor, accompanied by Fitz Kreiner and Trix MacMillan, overthrows the tyrant Mondova on an alien world, prevents a time-travelling alien from interfering in Ancient Roman history, and stops a Dalek (never named as such, but heavily implied) invasion of Mars.
 Against this backdrop, Fitz and Trix have begun a relationship and decide to leave the TARDIS.

 The Doctor returns to Earth in 2005, materialising at the grave of Sam Jones.
 When the Doctor claims not to remember his former companion, Fitz becomes angry and leaves with Trix.
 As the pair attempt to readjust to normal life, it is revealed that Trix has been secretly passing information gained on their travels to another former companion, Anji Kapoor, who has used the information to manipulate the stock market and thus built up a considerable fortune.
 The Doctor discovers that another Time Lord, Marnal, had also survived the destruction of Gallifrey, and has been living for the past hundred years as a human science-fiction writer (whose books are actually the history of the Time Lords and their homeworld).
 Marnal, who also claims to be the original owner of the Doctor's TARDIS, blames the Doctor for the cataclysm, and takes him and the TARDIS captive while the insectoid alien Vore invade the Earth.
 The Vore attack leaves millions dead or missing, including Fitz, who apparently dies trying to save Trix.
 After a cold fusion explosion guts the interior of the TARDIS, the Doctor discovers that K-9 Mark II has been aboard ever since Gallifrey's destruction, hidden behind a false wall, with orders from Lady President Romana of Gallifrey to kill him.
 However, K-9 pauses once it scans the Doctor's mind and discovers the reason why the Doctor has lost his memory.